evogelsa/dcs-real-weather/README.md

   },
   "metar": {
-    "icao": "KDLH", // ICAO of the aiport to fetch METAR from "remarks": ""   // addtional remarks to add to METAR, for logging only },
+    "icao": "KDLH", // ICAO of the aiport to fetch METAR from "runway-elevation": 0, // elevation of runway in meters MSL "remarks": ""   // addtional remarks to add to METAR, for logging only },
   "options": {